Cui Yongyuan: Biography

 Ethnically Korean, Cui was born on February 20, 1963, in the Beichen District of Tianjin.
 Cui's parents were in the military.
 When Cui was four years old, the family moved to Beijing where Cui received his primary and secondary education, attending Liangxiang Elementary School, Fengtai No. 3 Primary School, and Beijing No.12 High School, before entering into the Communication University of China.
 After graduating in 1985, Cui began working for China Central Television as a reporter.

 Starting in 1993, Cui has helped launch CCTV's flagship news program Oriental Horizon (东方时空).
 Since 1996 he started hosting Tell It Like It Is (实话实说), which was conceptualized as a Sunday supplement to Oriental Horizon.
 Soon after Tell it like it is gained a following in its own right, in large part due to his personality, and spurred a number of copycat shows in other networks.
 Beginning in 2001 Cui was diagnosed with clinical depression, which led him to quit Tell it like it is in 2002.

+In 2002, Cui's team began making video recordings of the experiences of Chinese civilians and veterans during the Second Sino-Japanese War.'
+These were used in the televised documentary My War of Resistance which aired in 2010.

-After a battle with depression, Cui returned to CCTV to host Talk with Xiao Cui (小崔说事).
+Cui returned to CCTV to host Talk with Xiao Cui (小崔说事).
 Cui was named as one of the Top Ten Best Hosts of CCTV for 2005.
 In addition, during the 2007 National People's Congress he hosted a talk show where he met with regional Chinese leaders to discuss everyday issues of concern to the people, the first of its kind in the PRC.

 Cui has made several appearances at the CCTV New Year's Gala.
 He appeared twice in skits featuring Zhao Benshan and Song Dandan entitled Yesterday, Today, and Tomorrow in 1999 and again in 2006.
 He also sang and danced with Taiwan actress Ruby Lin in 2000.

 In 2012, Cui established the Cui Yongyuan Oral History Research Center at Communication University of China.
 He left CCTV the next year to be a professor at Communication University of China.
+In 2016, the center published a collection of oral accounts from the Second Sino-Japanese War.

 In January 2015, Cui briefly returned to TV when he signed with Shanghai-based Dragon Television to host the program "Eyes on Dongfang" (东方眼), which, nevertheless, closed down after three months for unknown reasons.
 After his resignation from CCTV, from 2013 to 2019, Cui was mainly known as an online activist and whistleblower until he was blacklisted for his involvement in the "billion yuan mining rights case," where he collaborated with Judge Wang Linqing in alleging China's Supreme People's Court of corruption.
 After the ban on the Chinese Internet, Cui has been a YouTuber since 2020.